alacrity-ai/shipwright-survivors/README.md

   - [ ] Potentially give enemies "callout sounds" and have them use playSpatialSfx

-  - [ ] Add some more powerups
-    - [ ] Add parallel powerup lines which are independent of leveling (gotten from incidents, NPC interactions, see Death Must die with NPCs which give powerup lines)

   - [ ] Finish All Ship Skill Tree Implementations

   - [ ] ALT+ENTER, can I make this work?

-  - [ ] Likely will need to add minibosses, (can just use existing wave system for this, as it will continue to hound player.. but maybe make it persist respawn contract even as new waves start.
-Do we have a flag for this?
-I think we have a tag for this.)

   - [ ] Add Escorts System

-  - [ ] Mission select:
-    - [ ] Need to show summary of all the unlockables within that mission.

   - [ ] Completely clearing a Vortex Incident should end it immediately!

-  - [ ] Todos, add difficulty level selection to mission selection.
-    - [ ] Difficulty scaling should scale enemy quantity, and enemy power.
-1.5 Power, 1.0 density = elite, 1.0 power 0.75 density = hard, 0.5 power 0.5 density = normal
-    - [ ] Diffuculty should also scale the amount of cores received in mission debriefing
   - [ ] Plugin ship SkillTree effects to game systems
     - [ ] Vanguard
     - [ ] Monarch